gagan3012/project-code-py/README.md

 # Leetcode Solutions using AI
 GPT-2 Model for Leetcode Questions in python

-Note: the Answers might not make sense in some cases
+Note: the Answers might not make sense in some cases because of the bias in GPT-2
 #### Demo

 https://share.streamlit.io/gagan3012/project-code-py/app.py